JuliaGPU/CUDA.jl/docs/src/usage/memory.md

     memory pool and free any cached memory if necessary.
 It is a bug if that operation runs into an out-of-memory situation only if not manually reclaiming memory beforehand.

+!!! note

+    If you need to disable the memory pool, e.g. because of incompatibility with certain CUDA APIs, set the environment variable `JULIA_CUDA_MEMORY_POOL` to `none` before importing CUDA.jl.

 ### Avoiding GC pressure

 When your application performs a lot of memory operations, the time spent during GC might